 More description of what the indirect effects “looked like” is needed beyond whether they were significant or not.

-In the revised dissertation I changed the descriptions of the effects and the tables presenting the indirect effects of the moderation model.
-This could be also seen in the presented figures.
+In the revised dissertation, I changed the descriptions of the effects and the tables presenting the indirect effects of the moderation model.
+This can also be seen in the figures presented below.

 There seems to be typo in Table 13.
 The 95% CI for PO (-1.55, -2.08) does not contain the point estimate for the regression coefficient (.26).

-I apologize for this typo (which was corrected in the manuscript).
+I apologize for this typo, which has not been corrected in the manuscript.
 This should be: